z-katas/arch-katas-dcc/README.md

         With increase in the number of candidate ,the over-all performance of system should be consistance
   3. Testability

-#### Admin Services
+#### 3. Assignment Services

 ##### Responsibilities
-  1. New Non-Profit is invited to monthly community meetings
-  2. Community leader assigment to the Non-profit organization
-  3. Role based training is assigned to new Non-Profit
+  1. Role based training is assigned to new Non-Profit
+  2. Create assigment for the Non-profit organization
+  3. Create assigment for the candidate
-  4. Assignment of the mentor to the candidate
+  4. Assigning mentor to the candidate
-  5. Assigment creation for the candidate
+  5. Assigning community leader to the Non-profit organization

 ##### Architectural Characteristics
   1. Testability
+  2. Availability
+  3. Workflow

 ## Architectural Style